shellyk22/Hemitube_finale/Hemitube3/README.md

 - DELETE /api/users/:id/videos/:pid/comments/:cid Delets a specific comment from a video.
 Notice that we expanded the required API, but we ensured that the core functionalities remained intact.

+# Some information about the app and how it works
+-in the signUp page, you will get an alert if you try to sign-up with an existing useranme ("invalid useranme" and 409 from the server), you will get a different alert if the fields are not filled properly.
+-in the login page, you will get an alert if your password or username are incorrect.
+-if the login worked (you filled a valid username and password), we will generate you a JWT, that will be used to monitor your access to things (like adding videos, comments, editing things etc')
+-as a guest, you will have access to the videos and comments, without a possibility to edit or delete them.
+This way, we can protect the information etch user uploads.
+If you login, you can comment on a video by pressing the comment icon.
+-you can search videos (by their title) using the search bar in the top of the page.
+-also, you can go to user videos page if you press the link in the name of a publisher of an existing video, in this page, you can see all of this user videos, and enter them.
+-as a registered user, you will have access to your profile page (where you can edit your profile photo and nickName) -also, you will have the ability to add video (link from your pfoilr page to the upload video page, by pressing the upload button), delete your videos and to comment on existing videos.
+-pay attention, when you delete a user, all of its videos and comments are deleted as well.
+-when you add a user, video or a comment, it will be added to the data base. so if you refresh a page or even run the app all over again, you will see all of the things you uploaded.

 <br />
 <br />
 <br />
 <br />

+# App Demo Run:

 lets start from skretch, lets make sure we connected to mongodb://localhost:27017 and the database called "test" is clear from users and videos:
 <br />